Christopher J. Welles Memorial Prize

 The recipient of the Welles Prize receives $500.

-- If submitting a book for consideration, three copies must be provided.
+If submitting a book for consideration, three copies must be provided.
+Send to Knight-Bagehot Fellowship.
+Columbia Journalism School / Pulitzer Hall, 2950 Broadway, 10027.

-- Nominations for a multi-year body of work are accepted if supported by work from the entry period.
+Nominations for a multi-year body of work are accepted if they also include work produced during the entry period.

 Past Winners